 Before I enumerate a few more project pointers, let me first start with a word of caution.
 As with any piece of research, if you are not intensely interested in getting to the bottom of a problem, then you are not likely to make much progress.
 Therefore, do not choose a topic just because it has been suggested to you - pick a topic you care about deeply.
-Also, use the resources that are available to you, i.e. talk with me, other students, and other faculty members about possible project directions that you are considering, and continue to consult with us throughout the semester.
-Finally, picking a good project can be very challenging, so get started thinking about topics, researching related work, and reading papers early.
+Also, use the resources that are available to you, i.e. talk with me, other students, and even other faculty members about possible project directions that you are considering, and continue to consult with us throughout the semester.
+Finally, picking a good project can be very challenging, so get started thinking about topics, researching related work, and collecting data early.

-Some ideas are listed below, mostly drawn from papers that appeared in recent Proceedings of the ACM Symposium on Economics and Computation (until recently, ACM Symposium on Electronic Commerce) (see class website for links), but it is likely that the best projects will follow a line of the students' own initiative, and not one of those mentioned below.
+Some papers and datasets are listed below, but it is likely that the best projects will follow a line of the students' own initiative, and not one of those mentioned below.